Learn to Hold Your Breath for More Than 2 Minutes in 5 Easy Steps

 Why Is Holding Your Breath Beneficial?

-- It lets you relax any time at any place immediately (referring back to the Human Dive Reflex).
+- It lets you relax at any time in any place immediately (referring back to the Human Dive Reflex).

 - It lets you face and extend your mental borders and shows you new capabilities of your body and mind.